aidanby/aidanby.github.io/_pages/about.md

 My other interests include jazz piano, golf, and body-building.

 ## Research
 Software testing is a complicated task that has previously been exclusive to experienced developers.
-However, with increasing demand for using software tools to solve business and problems, non-technical personnel are joining in on the fun!
+However, with increasing demand for using software tools to solve business problems, non-technical personnel are joining in on the fun :smile:

 **Behavior Driven Development (BDD)** is a tool that enables all stakeholders of a project to test code, using natural language syntax for code specification.
 Specification code and source code co-evolve together in unexpected ways, and I aim to identify and predict **co-changes** between specification and source code in BDD projects.